The Jacobian of a regular orthogonal matroid and torsor structures on spanning quasi-trees of ribbon graphs: Introduction

 \subsection{Bernardi torsors for ribbon graphs}

 As mentioned above, BBY torsors generalize Bernardi torsors in the case of graphs.
 We show that a similar phenomenon holds in the context of ribbon graphs for our generalized BBY torsors.

 The idea is as follows (see \S\ref{subsec:ribbon bernardi} for details).
-Let $\vG = (G,\Sigma)$ be a ribbon graph, and thicken $G$ to a ``ribbon'' $N$.
+Let $\vG = (G,\Sigma)$ be a ribbon graph.
 Let $(M,\cC)$ be the corresponding pair consisting of an orthogonal matroid $M$ and an orthogonal representation $\cC$ of $M$, as defined by Bouchet.
 Let $\vG^* = (G^*,\Sigma)$ be a dual ribbon graph embedded in $\Sigma$, whose edges we call {\em coedges} of $G$.

-Let $Q$ be a spanning quasi-tree of $\vG$.
+Let $Q$ be a spanning quasi-tree of $\vG$, and thicken $Q$ to a ``ribbon'' $N$.
 Starting at an arbitrary point of the boundary $\partial N$ of $N$, travel along $\partial N$ according to the orientation of $\Sigma$ (as seen from the interior of $N$).
 For any edge $e$, you will either traverse $e$ twice, if $e\notin Q$, or traverse $e^*$ twice, if $e\in Q$.
 The first time you traverse $e$, orient $e$ inward toward $N$, and the first time you traverse $e^*$, orient $e$ in the direction you're traveling.
 Since $Q$ has a unique boundary component, you will eventually get back to your starting point, and when you do, you will have oriented each edge $e$ of $G$, cf.~Figure~\ref{fig: bernardi}.
 This defines an orientation $\cO$ on the edges of $G$, which has a corresponding circuit-reversal class $[\cO]$ in $\cR(M,\cC)$.

 We show that this procedure gives a {\em bijection} from $\cQ(\vG)$ to $\cR(M,\cC)$.
 Moreover, while different choices of starting point along $\partial N$ will in general give different bijections, it follows from our results that if $\beta_1,\beta_2$ are any two such bijections, there exists $g \in \J(M,\cC)$ such that $\beta_2(Q) = g \cdot \beta_1(Q)$ for all $Q \in \cQ$.
 Our results also show that the resulting ``Bernardi torsor'' coincides with the one defined in \cite{BW2018} when $\Sigma$ is a sphere (i.e., when $\vG$ is a plane ribbon graph).
 In addition (and this is how our proof actually proceeds), we show that this torsor is in fact a BBY torsor with respect to a suitable acyclic circuit signature $\sigma$ of $(M,\cC)$.